dsdanielpark/Bard-API/README.md

 ## Contributors

-We would like to express my sincere gratitude for the contributions made by all the contributors.
+I would like to express my sincere gratitude to all the contributors.

 <a href="https://github.com/dsdanielpark/Bard_API/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=dsdanielpark/Bard_API" />